acgetchell/mundus-atrox/src/journals/fifth.md

 The great tracks of the *Urb* once again provides shelter as the party marches for two rest periods back to *Phandalin*.
 They greet Sister Garaele at the *Shrine of Luck* and tell her Agatha's answer.
 *Sister Garaele* is grateful and offers her healing and more potions.
-She can't regenerate *CoralKing's* finger, but Qelline Alderleaf, a local farmer, might know a Druid who can.
+She can't regenerate *CoralKing's* finger, but *Qelline Alderleaf*, a local farmer, might know a Druid who can.

 The group heads back to the *Townmaster's Hall*, where they meet *Harbin Wester*, and retrieve the Goblin from the gaol.
 *Geral* makes the Goblin swear allegiance as his armor bearer, and names him *Snaga*.
-The party gives *Harbin* the orc tusks, for which he pays 5gp per pair, 50gp total.
+The party gives *Harbin* the Orc tusks, for which he pays 5gp per pair, 50gp total.
 *Calmul* and *Geral* spot the firearms carried by *Harbin's* Dwarven mercenaries, and note that they don't seem to protect anyone else in the town.
 Harbin talks about the *Redbrand Ruffians*, who recently arrived and began beating up and killing townfolk.